Mohammed-App-creater/Advance-java-Project/Oline-Shopping-Platform/src/main/java/com/olineshoppingplatform/olineshoppingplatform/OrderConfermation/README.md

 - List of ordered items (e.g., product name, quantity, and price).
 - Shipping details (e.g., tracking number, shipping status, and delivery date).

-The page fetches data from the backend API and renders it dynamically.
+The page fetches data from the backend API and renders it dynamically using **Redux** for state management.

 ---